Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • Moisture signal is useful as a relative indicator rather than an exact moisture measurement.

 A healthy compost system often shows internal temperature above ambient conditions when biological activity is strong.
+If internal temperature remains close to ambient for long periods, the compost may need more nitrogen-rich material, moisture adjustment, greater pile mass, or turning.

 Calibration and Validation

 Environmental sensors should always be validated before interpretation.
+A practical validation process can include:

 Suggested Performance Metrics